 After Tommy was born I discovered Kayla Itsines BBG workouts.
 While I love these short strength training workouts, the abs are SOOOOOOOO pre and post natal UNSAFE.
 Even the postnatal workouts by Kelsey are NOT SAFE for your abs in my opinion if you had or are at risk for a diastasis recti.
 I don’t know how else to put this in bold but DO NOT DO BBG ABS POSTPARTUM.

 After Tommy, I was able to get back my abs fairly quickly but after Connor even being super careful I did get a small separation at 6 months postpartum because my abs were not yet healed and I tried doing more challenging workouts than I should have.
-As such, I still modify my ab moves at Barry’s and stopping going to my beloved BTone until I feel like my abs are a little stronger.
+As such, I still modify my ab moves at Barry’s and stopping going to my beloved BTone until I feel like my abs are a little stronger thanks to the supplements I use, read more reviews to learn its benefits.

 So in regards to workouts, I do love the BBG Stronger series (just not any ab movements).
 I also love this Get Fit Done workout guide by my fellow former Oakley Ambassador Cari.
 The Get Fit Done guide is great if you mostly workout at home, just have a set of medium dumbbells and are short on time.
 I would also rate it as a 9.5 out of 10 on a scale of how hard the workouts are!
 The guide is 127 pages long complete with step by step daily workouts for 4 weeks as well as a 7 day reset and meal plan for four weeks featuring low carb, high protein, low fat and vegetarian.
 Think Tone It Up but more challenging workouts and less complicated meals.
 The workouts include bootcamp style routines, tabatas, and HIIT as well as a couple days to enjoy a favorite class, run or spin.